LiyrAstroph/PyAT/README.rst

 - Generating formatted input files for MICA package;
 - Calculating mean and rms spectra and their line widths;
 - Removing outliers from a light curve using the median filter;
-- Rebin spectra by keeping the total flux unchanged.
+- Rebin spectra by keeping the total flux unchanged;
+- Interpolated cross-correlation function.